iheartradio/open-m3u8/README.md

 ## Description

-This is an open source M3U8 playlist parser java library that attempts to conform to this specification:
+This is an open source M3U8 playlist parser and writer java library that attempts to conform to this specification:

 http://tools.ietf.org/html/draft-pantos-http-live-streaming-16